mhdhaikalll/ITT588-Group-Project/README.md

 <script defer src="https://cdn.jsdelivr.net/npm/alpinejs@3.15.2/dist/cdn.min.js"></script>
 ```

-This is to enable both TailwindCSS and Alpine.js
+This is to enable all the dependencies using CDN

 OR